Wanko Workers' Comp Lawyers logo

 Unfortunately, injured workers too often fail to understand the complexity of the system.
 In other cases, they may not believe an initial injury is serious until complications arise or an insurer attempts to blame injury or the need for medical care on a pre-existing condition, or otherwise denies a claim.

-In many cases, significant disagreements occur when a return-to-work order is issued or an employee disagrees with a disability rating.
-Early consultation with an experienced workers’ compensation lawyer in New Orleans, Covington or Raceland can help ensure you receive all of the benefits to which you are entitled at each stage of the process.
+Significant disagreements often arise when a return-to-work order is issued or when an employee disputes a disability rating.
+In cases involving severe injuries, such as spinal injuries, a more detailed evaluation is typically required to assess the full extent of the damage.
+Early consultation with an experienced workers’ compensation lawyer in New Orleans, Covington, or Raceland can help ensure that you receive all the benefits to which you are entitled throughout each stage of the process, especially when dealing with complex injury claims.

 Louisiana Workers’ Compensation - Disability Ratings